cloudmine/CloudMineSDK-iOS/README.md

 Building
 -----

+The first step is checking out the git submodules for our library dependencies.
+From the root directory, run "git submodule update --init".

 To modify and build this framework yourself, simply open `cm-ios.xcworkspace` in XCode.
 Do not open any of the project files in the `ios/` directory directly as things won't work correctly.

 There are a few schemes to pick from.
 Use `libcloudmine` for development work and for running the unit tests.
 All the unit tests are written using [Kiwi](https://github.com/allending/Kiwi/wiki), a nice BDD-style unit testing framework.
 When you are ready to build the final framework for use in your own apps, choose the `CloudMine Universal Framework` scheme, clean, and build.
 This will build a universal framework that can run both on the iOS simulator as well as an iOS device.
 You can find the resulting framework under `ios/build/Release-iphoneuniversal`.